Fungi with Benefits: Mushrooms for Food & Health

 Preventing Common Infections

 Because mushrooms strengthen and modulate immune function, they are a great way to bolster your immune system in expectation of wintertime infections.
 While some compounds in mushrooms may directly attack viruses and bacteria, mainly they help your immune system work better and smarter.
 They’re also perfect for people who just keep getting sick or catch every bug that comes their way.
-Consider reishi, maitake, shiitake, chaga, and blends like Host Defense MyCommunity and New Chapter’s LifeShield Immunity.
+Consider reishi, maitake, shiitake, and blends like Host Defense MyCommunity and New Chapter’s LifeShield Immunity.
 You can take them as a supplement or simmer them in broths.

 Autoimmune & Allergy Support